sjg20/u-boot-concept/doc/develop/spl.rst

 U-Boot boots through the following phases:

 TPL
    Very early init, as tiny as possible.
-This loads SPL.
+This loads SPL (or VPL if enabled).

+VPL
+   Optional verification step, which can select one of several SPL binaries, if A/B verified boot

 SPL
    Secondary program loader.
 Sets up SDRAM and loads U-Boot proper.
 It may also